HiddenAchievement/Crossguard-UI/README.md

 Crossguard UI is a package of Unity UGUI addons for better transitions and cross-platform support

+## Dependencies

+This package depends on [LitMotion](https://github.com/annulusgames/LitMotion) for tweening.
+You should add that to your project first, before proceeding.

 ## How to Install

 There are multiple ways you can install this package: